nocturn9x/heimdall/README.md

 ![Heimdall](Heimdall_logo_v2.png "Heimdall")

-A UCI chess engine written in Nim
+A superhuman UCI chess engine written in Nim

 ##### Logo by @kan, thank you!